DicomObjects may present a message box saying “DicomObjects Security Alert” from a web browser if you are running a web project using DicomObjects:

-This is not a bug, and is an important security feature, required to comply with the rules for ActiveX controls...here is the explanation:
+This is a security feature, required to comply with the rules for all ActiveX controls, reason being:

-- Hospitals generally have very good security systems to stop people accessing them from' the Internet, but allow users to connect to the Internet
+- Hospitals generally have very good security systems to stop people accessing them from the Internet but allow outgoing connections.

 - Internal PCs generally have almost unrestricted access to DICOM data.

-So, imaging the scenario where a malicious user writes a web page (perhaps apparently a "health information" page, or something similar), but which has script that in the background:
+So, imaging the scenario where a malicious user writes a web page (perhaps a health information page, or something similar that has script running in the background):

 - If it has, then it scans to find the PACS server (all addresses with port 104 on the local subnet)